 Dr. Lin Stepp is a native Tennessean, a businesswoman, and an educator.
 She is an adjunct faculty member at Tusculum College where she teaches research psychology.
 Her business background includes over 25 years in marketing, sales, production art, and regional publishing.
 She has editorial and writing experience in regional magazines and in the academic field.
 A USA Today and Publisher Weekly best-selling author, Lin has seven published novels, each set in different locations around the Smoky Mountains.
-Her latest novel, Makin’ Miracles, set in Gatlinburg, was just released by Kensington and will be followed by Saving Laurel Springs in the fall of 2015 and Welcome Back in the spring of 2016.
+Her latest novel, Makin’ Miracles, set in Gatlinburg, was just released by Kensington and followed by Saving Laurel Springs in the fall of 2015 and Welcome Back in the spring of 2016.
 A short novel “A Smoky Mountain Gift” was included in the Christmas anthology When the Snow Falls released by Kensington Publishing in the fall of 2014 following the June 2014 release of Down by the River set in Townsend, TN.
 Lin’s other previously published titles include: Second Hand Rose (2013), Delia’s Place (2012), For Six Good Reasons (2011), Tell Me About Orchard Hollow (2010), and The Foster Girls (2009).
 Lin and her husband J.L. also published a Smokies hiking guide in January of 2014, distributed through The University of Tennessee Press, titled The Afternoon Hiker, which includes 110 trail descriptions and over 300 color photos.
 Lin has two grown children and two cats - and loves to hike, paint, read, teach, and speak and share about her writing.
 WEBSITE: www.linstepp.com

 AUTHOR FACEBOOK PAGE: www.facebook.com/Lin-Stepp/715932788428635